 Related to the history of computing and the Internet, in 2002 Diana and Jeremy published Origins of Cyberspace: A Library on the History of Computing, Networking, and Telecommunications.
 In 2005 Jeremy published From Gutenberg to the Internet: A Sourcebook on the History of Information Technology.
 Since publication of that book Jeremy has widened his research on the history of information and media in From Cave Paintings to the Internet: Chronological and Thematic Studies on the History of Information and Media, which he is creating at www.historyofinformation.com.

 Jeremy collects rare books and manuscripts on the history of prehistory and the history of aerodynamics and rocketry, as well as aspects of the history of the bibliography of science and medicine.
-The mathematician, historian of science, book collector and book thief, Count Guglielmo Libri, is another of his special interests.
+The mathematician, historian of science, book collector and book thief, Count Guglielmo Libri is another of his special interests, and the subject of his book published in 2013.
 Jeremy and Diana are currently collaborating on an annotated descriptive bibliographical narrative volume on the history of prehistory entitled Discovery of Human Origins.

 Jeremy has a large working library on the history of media supporting From Cave Paintings to the Internet, and also collects prints, antique maps, paintings, and Native American art.
 His next books will be Discovery of Human Origins and A Companion to Andreas Vesalius's De humani corporis fabrica -- a supplement to the five volume Richardson and Carman translation which we published.